Sage/carbon/cypress/README.md

 You will need to be able to access storybook, either from https://carbon.sage.com or from your local machine.
 If you are using your local machine, please run `npm ci`.
-Once complete you can use `npm start` or if you have limited RAM you can use `npm run build-storybook && npm run storybook:static` which will build the storybook and serve it without starting the storybook development server.
+Once complete you can use `npm start` or if you have limited RAM you can use `npm run build-storybook && npm run start:static` which will build the storybook and serve it without starting the storybook development server.

 ### Replicating GitHub Actions